Envirometrix/PredictiveSoilMapping/main.md

 #> Joining by: SOURCEID, DEPTH.c
 ```

-which shows relatively equal distribution of soil horizons for within the standard depths.
+which shows relatively equal distribution of soil horizons within the standard depths.
 Now that we have a rough estimate of the bulk density for all horizons, we can derive OCD in kg/m-cubic by using: